sandbox-quantum/Tangelo/TUTORIALS.rst

 Most of our notebooks are ready to be deployed through Google Colab as-is.
 A few notebooks require dependencies that are not publicly available (at the time of writing, QEMIST Cloud is not), or are a bit trickier to install: you may have to contact us to get access to non-public material.

+If you also have access to Google Drive, you can upload your notebooks there and just open then in Google Colab by double-clicking or right-clicking "open with".
+To enable this, connect Google Drive to Google Colab by going to the settings (wheel on top-right of screen), clicking "manage apps" and then searching and installing Colab.

 It is possible that Google Colab is not available in your region of the world.
 Maybe other cloud providers offer similar services in your area.